MaxWadrin/Water_Quality_Prediction_System_using_IOT_and_AI/Electronics/PH Sensor/README.md

 y=mx+b, where

-y is the pH value,
+/y is the pH value,
-x is the voltage,
+\x is the voltage,
 m is the slope of the line (typically determined through calibration, such as with buffer solutions at known pH values), and b is the y-intercept.